 -

-For example, if you have a history of constipation or bowel obstruction, combining these medications could worsen your condition.
+To give you an idea, if you have a history of constipation or bowel obstruction, combining these medications could worsen your condition.
 Similarly, if you're taking blood-thinning medications, the salicylate in Pepto-Bismol could increase your risk of bleeding.

 -